 This is a Beginning Level course.
 It introduces therapists to the topic of serious emotional disturbance.
 The target audience is all behavioral health professionals working with children and adolescents.

 - Describe common characteristics children with SED

 - Describe common characteristics of multi-stressed families.

 - Describe the impact of chronic family stress adversity on the development of basic social-emotional skills in children.

-- Identify family interactions that maintain and exacerbate SED.
+- Identify family interactions and multi-generational patterns that maintain and exacerbate SED.